ruskibenya/nexmo-developer/_documentation/en/messaging/sms/code-snippets/send-an-sms.md

 -- | --
-`NEXMO_API_KEY` | You can find this in your account overview `NEXMO_API_SECRET` | You can find this in your account overview `NEXMO_BRAND_NAME` | The alphanumeric string that represents the name or number of the organisation sending the message.
+`NEXMO_API_KEY` | You can find this in your account overview `NEXMO_API_SECRET` | You can find this in your account overview `NEXMO_BRAND_NAME` | The alphanumeric string that represents the name or number of the organization sending the message.
 `TO_NUMBER` | The number you are sending the SMS to in E.164  format.
 For example `447700900000`.